-Understanding international safeguards and implementing safeguards by design concepts early on can help developers achieve cost, schedule, and licensing benefits that can make their projects more competitive globally.
+Understanding international safeguards and implementing safeguards by design concepts early on can help developers achieve cost and schedule benefits.
 The U.S. Department of Energy's National Nuclear Security Administration (DOE/NNSA) is prepared to assist U.S. industry in understanding international safeguards obligations and can facilitate information exchanges and dialogue between vendors and the IAEA.

 International nuclear safeguards are technical measures applied by the IAEA to verify that a country is in compliance with its international legal agreements and is not diverting nuclear material to weapons programs or pursuing undeclared nuclear activities.

 IAEA verification is based on information provided by States about their nuclear material inventories, facilities and nuclear-related capabilities, and access facilitated by States to their facilities and other locations.
 To achieve its objectives, the IAEA conducts inspections and applies technical measures, such as nuclear material accountancy; containment and surveillance; and unattended monitoring.
 Vendors and operators play an essential role in facilitating the implementation of these measures.

 Safeguards by design (SBD) is a voluntary process to integrate features into a nuclear facility’s design to facilitate the application of IAEA safeguards.